zshnr/UsingGitHubAPIVersion2/README.md

 - [ ] I could try and integrate this with Sinatra or Express to get this online
 - [ ] The code could be refactored and cleaned up in some areas
 - [ ] Unable to use Handlebars for all the templating and had to use jQueury.html() for some of this.
 It would be good to try and find out how Handlebars would be possible for these additions
-- [ ] I would like to be able to enter my Makers Academy Cohort Name and see all 28 of us listed on the page
+- [x] I would like to be able to enter my Makers Academy Cohort Name and see all 28 of us listed on the page.
+[Working 29/0/14.
+Requires a delay due to gathering data and loops for repos and commits.]